Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 2.3.0 Synchronizing Time

 Because the NAS is permanently offline, NTP services do nothing and the clock will inevitably drift.
-This is a workaround solution using Google as the time source over an SSH reverse proxy.
+Here is a workaround solution using Google as the time source over an SSH reverse proxy.
+Your laptop/workstation must be connected to the internet over WiFi and simultaneously be connected to the NAS over wired ethernet.

 ```bash
 # On your laptop/workstation: